Hexa-byte/master-prompting/README.md

 ![Version](https://img.shields.io/badge/version-1.0.0-blue.svg)
 ![License](https://img.shields.io/badge/license-MIT-green.svg)

-A comprehensive offline repository of prompt engineering techniques, templates, and best practices.
+A comprehensive collection of prompt engineering techniques, templates, and best practices.

+In the future, we will be saying "So you think you can prompt better than a 5th Grader?"
 ## 🚀 Introduction

 Welcome to the Master Prompt Engineering repository!
 This project aims to be your go-to resource for learning and applying effective prompt engineering techniques across various Large Language Models (LLMs).